 In a wide pot over medium high, heat milk and sugar to dissolve the sugar.
 Keep warm while preparing the meringue.
-For the Meringue

 1. With electric mixer, beat the egg whites until foamy and add the cream of tartar.
 Continue beating the whites until a firm foam forms.
 Add the salt and then very slowly add in the sugar, beating until whites are glossy and thick with soft peaks.
 Add the vanilla and beat until stiff peaks begin to form.

 1. Using 2 serving spoons shape the meringues into attractive ovals and gently lower the spoonfuls into the simmering milk.

 2. Poach the meringues about 2 minutes per side; turn when set and cook on the other side.
 Remove with slotted spoon and set on toweling to drain; and repeat.

 1. Strain the poaching liquid and add enough milk to equal 2 cups.
 Heat the milk in a small pot until it is hot but not boiling.